In Context Learning and Reasoning for Symbolic Regression with Large Language Models: Results

-Temperature is a hyperparameter used in stochastic models like LLMs to regulate the randomness of the model output \cite{ackley1985learning, achiam2023gpt}.
+Temperature is a dimensionless hyperparameter used in stochastic models such as large language models (LLMs) to regulate the randomness of output generation \cite{ackley1985learning, achiam2023gpt}.
 It adjusts the probabilities of the predicted words in the softmax output layer of the model.
-Lowering temperature favors words with higher probability, so when the model randomly samples the next word from the probability distribution, it will be more likely to choose a more predictable response.
-We tested the Langmuir dataset with five different temperature settings (0, 0.3, 0.5, 0.7, 1) and found 0.7 to be performing the best, which we later used for the rest of the datasets.
+Lowering the temperature favors words with higher probability, so when the model randomly samples the next word from the probability distribution, it will be more likely to choose a more predictable response.
+We tested the Langmuir dataset with five different temperature settings (0, 0.3, 0.5, 0.7, 1) and found 0.7 to be performing the best, which we later used for the rest of the experiments.

-\textbf{Hubble:} Hubble's Law is represented by the simple equation y = c1*x, which was often a first guess in the GPT-4 model when few operators are made available.
-However, including context plays a role; this is especially apparent in the ``hard'' search, where removing the scratchpad for reasoning or context inhibited performance (Figure \ref{HubbleRes}).
-This dataset is particularly noisy, and including the noisy data as context actually inhibits the search as observed by consistent scores of 5/5 from both models when they were run without the data.
-Furthermore, the scratchpad in GPT-4o reveals that when the model first guesses Hubble’s Law, it then tends to reason and deduce a more complex, non-linear model in context of the noisy data.